Tony Fournier's Group Harmony site.

 Charlie and Pam Horner have developed a site for Classic Urban Harmony.
 You can find out about their R&B presentations, as well as share their memorabilia.
 Here, you'll find profiles of vocal groups, from R&B through Soul (with some gospel mixed in).

-The Yesterday's Memories Music Shop - Eugene Tompkins (he's sung with the Limelighters, the Mellows, and the Morrisania Revue) has a music store in Atlanta, Georgia called Yesterday's Memories.
+The Yesterday's Memories Music Shop - Eugene Tompkins (he's sung with the Limelighters, the Mellows, and the Morrisania Revue) has a music store in Atlanta, Georgia called Yesterday's Memories (currently under construction).
 Aside from Gene being one of the nicest people on the planet, there's something about the store's name that I like.
 You can email him at: Eugene's mailbox.

 Lou Sylvani has updated his Times Square Records site.
 This should bring you back to the days of Slim.